spotmaze/spotmaze/README.md

 You first create a grid of connected locations and pathways.
 These are meant to represent any topics that are closely related.
 Each location can be then be linked to a forum, where you can receive responses from your community.
 You can then share this world using a simple URL.

 ## Launch your world
-To lauch your own personalized virtual world, copy the spotmaze.json file into your own repository named spotmaze.
+To laucnh your own personalized virtual world, copy/fork the <link=https://google.com>spotmaze.json</link> file into your own repository named spotmaze.
 Go to https://spotmaze.world/MY_USERNAME
 To refresh your world, you can rename your file to "myFile.json" and query the URL https://spotmaze.world/MY_USERNAME?myFile.json
+To embed images into your world, you can drag and drop images into the repository.

 <!--
 **spotmaze/spotmaze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.